JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/AssertionChunkConverter.md

 In some cases, there may be issues while creating the chunk column when using token indices that can lead to loss of data to train assertion status models.

-The `AssertionChunkConverter` annotator uses both begin and end indices of the tokens as input to add a more robust metadata to the chunk column in a way that improves the reliability of the indices and avoid loss of data.
+The `AssertionChunkConverter` annotator uses both the begin and end indices of the tokens as input to add more robust metadata to the chunk column in a way that improves the reliability of the indices and avoids loss of data.

 AssertionChunkConverter Parameters: